franklingu/franklingu.github.io/_posts/2013-12-25-about-year-1-sem-2.markdown

 I still do not get why the hell I got only B for this module!!!

-There goes my year 1–if I had another chance, I will try to learn more and learn better.
+There goes my year 1 -– if I had another chance, I will try to learn more and learn better.

+An unofficial guide to all freshmen in SoC @ NUS(a link I wished to have read much earlier) [Link to Google Doc](https://docs.google.com/document/d/1FbCWcnnajHWk594dKmN35b_we50WZf_-cwxqg-cYaRY/edit?pli=1)